More people succeed with IELTS -- the world’s most trusted English test.

 Get Your Social Work Degree in Australia

 Your international journey as a social worker begins now.
+The good news?
+You have nothing to worry about.

 Picture IELTS as your key to a door of global opportunities.
 Our English language tests are recognised by 12,500+ organisations in over 150 countries–securing you a spot at your dream Australian university.